 Gerald Gardner was a British civil servant with an interest in folklore, magic, and the occult.
-He claimed that his beliefs and practices were learned from the New Forest Coven into which he was initiated in 1939.
-At the time, the Witchcraft Act of 1735 was still in effect, making the group illegal, so its activities were secret and the membership small.
+He claimed that his beliefs.
+At the time, the Witchcraft Act of 1735 was still in effect; making the group illegal, so its activities were secret and the membership small.

 The tradition follows a system of degrees for mastering the Craft.
-New members must be initiated by a coven, therefore all Gardnerian groups can trace their lineage back to Gardner’s original New Forest Coven.
-Much of the work is “oath bound” and remains strictly within the confines of the coven, where members work Skyclad (unclothed.)
+All Gardnerian groups can trace their lineage back to Gardner’s original New Forest Coven.
+It remains strictly within the confines of the coven, where members work Skyclad (unclothed.)

 Traditionally, Gardnerian covens have 13 members and are led jointly by a High Priestess and High Priest.

-Alex Sanders, known popularly as the “King of the Witches” founded this tradition in the 1960s with this wife, Maxine Sanders.
-It is, in most aspects, identical to Gardnerian Wicca, but there is a greater emphasis on ceremonial magick and greater eclecticism is allowed.
+Alex Sanders, known popularly as the “King of the Witches” founded this tradition in the 1960s with this wife; Maxine Sanders.
+It is, in most aspects, identical to Gardnerian Wicca.
 The attitude, as described by Maxine Sanders is, “If it works, use it.”

 Working Skyclad is optional, but the rite of initiation, and of earning degrees (typically three) is followed.
 In some Alexandrian covens, a fourth degree or preliminary rank is used called the “dedicant” or “neophyte.”

-Mary Nesnick, who was initiated in both the Gardnerian and the Alexandrian traditions fused the two into Algard Wicca in 1972.
-It is widely regarded as redundant, since in practice this version is largely Gardnerian.
+Mary Nesnick, who was initiated in both the Gardnerian; and the Alexandrian traditions fused the two into Algard Wicca in 1972.

 This fusion is most clearly seen in the work of Janet and Steward Farrer whose books Eight Sabbats for Witches and A Witches’ Bible: The Complete Witches’ Handbook are listed in the Suggested Reading section at the back of this book.